 One of my personal interests in youth development research has been in the area of how young people develop initiative.
-In my article, Route to Happiness: Fostering Initiative in Children and Adolescents, I outline the important elements of initiative-building activities during childhood and adolescence.
+In my article, Fostering Initiative in Children and Teens, I outline the important elements of initiative-building activities during childhood and adolescence.

 Could playing video games help promote a child’s development of initiative?
 Indeed, video games have some promise.
-For example, when kids play video games, they display intrinsic motivation.
-They are excited and find challenge in the process.
+For example, when kids play video games, they experience intrinsic motivation.
+They feel excited and find challenge in the process.
 When playing with friends, video games even show social benefits.

 While the activity is not anchored in the “real world,” video games contain rules and challenges that may transfer to other parts of life.
 In addition, the concentration and effort required to play video games can be a practice ground for other activities that stimulate kid’s passions.